 AKM Administrative Console

-After setting up the AKM server you may use the AKM Administrative Console application available on the AKM Supplemental to create and manage encryption keys.
+After setting up the AKM server you may use the AKM Administrative Console application available on the AKM Evaluation Page to create and manage encryption keys.
 This Windows application provides a GUI interface for key management tasks, including creating, rolling, revoking, listing, and deleting keys, importing and exporting keys, and managing key access.
 Key access is based on the Common Name (CN) and Organization Unit (OU) of the client certificate.
 The Admin Console also includes commands to determine key server status, set up mirroring, and other administrative functions.

 See the AKM Administrative Console Guide for a full list of administrative and key management commands.